 Will Invoice Factoring Work for My Business?

 Stop cash flow struggles by selling unpaid open invoices.
-Turn accounts receivables into cash flow financing by invoice factoring.
+How?
+By turning accounts receivables into cash flow financing by invoice factor financing.
 Why wait 30-90 days for your money?

-All small businesses experience cash flow struggles.
+All small businesses experience cash flow struggles, and business bank loans are hard to come by.
 Even the well-financed startup has periods where its cash inflows are weak.
-Invoice factoring solves the issues of slow pay from extended payment terms.
+But invoice factoring solves the issues of slow pay from extended payment terms.

 Accounts receivable factoring or factoring is another term for invoice factoring.
 Invoice factoring provides same-day cash flow financing for businesses struggling to meet same-day payroll financing.